-- 7 This document is being prepared as a Supplementary Planning Document (SPD) under Regulation 14 of the Town & Country Planning (Local Planning) (England) Regulations 2012 (as amended). - 8 This SPD provides detailed guidance, it cannot introduce new Local Plan policies.
+- 7 This document has been prepared as a Supplementary Planning Document (SPD) under Regulation 14 of the Town & Country Planning (Local Planning) (England) Regulations 2012 (as amended). - 8 This SPD provides detailed guidance, it cannot introduce new Local Plan policies.
 Once adopted by Broxtowe Borough Council and Nottingham City Council, this SPD will be taken into account by the Councils as a material consideration when determining planning applications.
 As such it is expected that developers will take account of the guidance when preparing their proposals.

 9 The local validation requirements are listed in Table 1 below.
-To demonstrate compliance with relevant local plan policies applicants are required to submit a Sustainability and Energy Statement, and a Site Waste Management Strategy (SWMS).
+To demonstrate compliance with relevant Local Plan policies applicants are required to submit a Sustainability and Energy Statement, and a Site Waste Management Strategy (SWMS).
 This SPD provides further guidance on what information should be included in a Sustainability and Energy Statement.
+It is acknowledged that the level of detail provided will vary dependent on the type and size of development proposed.